samWson/smalltalk-and-erlang/article.md

 => 4
 ```

-This Elixir example is adapted from another example in the getting started guide.
+This Elixir example is adapted from another example in the Elixir getting started guide.
 ```elixir
 # counter.exs
 defmodule Counter do